unbit/uwsgi-docs/Apache.rst

 This is the latest module and probably the best bet for the future.
-It is a "proxy" module, so you will get all of the futures exported by mod_proxy.
+It is a "proxy" module, so you will get all of the features exported by mod_proxy.
 It is fully "apache api compliant" so it should be easy to integrate with the available modules.
 Using it is easy; just remember to load mod_proxy and mod_proxy_uwsgi modules in your apache config.